Bintulu

 Bintulu is a coastal town on the island of Borneo in the central region of Sarawak, Malaysia.
 Bintulu is located 610 km northeast of Kuching, 216 km northeast of Sibu, and 200 km southwest of Miri.
-With a population of 114,058 as of 2010, Bintulu is the capital of the Bintulu District of the Bintulu Division of Sarawak, Malaysia.
+With a population of 114,058 as of 2010, Bintulu is the capital of the Bintulu District, Bintulu Division of Sarawak, Malaysia.

 The name of Bintulu was derived from the local native language "Mentu Ulau" (picking heads).
-Bintulu was a small fishing village when Rajah James Brooke acquired it in 1861.
+Bintulu was a small fishing village within the Bruneian Empire prior to annexation by Rajah James Brooke in 1861.
 Brooke later built a fort there in 1862.
 In 1867, the first General Council meeting (now Sarawak State Legislative Assembly) was convened in Bintulu.
 It is the earliest state legislature system in Malaysia.
 The construction of the earliest airstrip in Bintulu began in 1934 but was halted in 1938 due to financial difficulties.
 During World War II, the airstrip was heavily bombed by Allied forces.
 The British later rebuilt the airstrip, and it became fully operational in 1955.
 The old airport was replaced by a new airport in 2002.
 Bintulu remained a fishing village until 1969 when oil and gas reserves were discovered off the coast.
-Since then, Bintulu has become the centre of energy intensive industries such as a Malaysia LNG plant, a Shell Middle Distillate Synthesis plant, and a Bintulu combined cycle power plant.
+Since then, Bintulu has become the centre of energy-intensive industries such as a Malaysia LNG plant, a Shell Middle Distillate Synthesis plant, and a Bintulu combined cycle power plant.
 The economy has also expanded into oil palm and forest plantations, palm oil processing, wood-waste processing, and cement manufacturing.
 The port of Bintulu is the busiest in Sarawak.
-The town is also a gateway to Samalajau Industrial Park.
+The town is also a gateway to the Samalaju Industrial Park.

 Among the tourist attractions in Bintulu are Similajau National Park, Tumbina Park, Tanjung Batu beach, Jepak village, Kuan Yin Tong temple, Assyakirin mosque, Council Negri monument, Tamu Bintulu, and Pasar Utama markets.
 The Borneo International Kite Festival is held annually in the town.

 Etymology

 During the 16th century, Bintulu was named "River de Burulu" by Portuguese cartographers.
 There are several legends surrounding the name Bintulu.
 During the Brooke dynasty, the indigenous practised headhunting to maintain their social status in the community.
 They threw the heads into the Kemena River, after which the heads had to be collected from the river.
-The practice of collecting the heads was known as "Mentu Ulau" (picking heads) in the local native language.
+The practice of collecting the heads was known as "Metuk Ulow" (picking heads) in the local native language.
 Another story relates that two Iban warriors named Berengik and Jaleb built houses along the river.
 They and their followers frequently carried out preservation of severed heads near a small river stream branching off from Sebezaw River because the river bank was flat and wide.
-Therefore, the small river stream was named "Mentu Ulau" river.
+Therefore, the small river stream was named "Metuk Ulow" river.
 Outsiders who came to Bintulu subsequently pronounced the name as "Mentulau", and later the name evolved into "Bentulu" and, finally, "Bintulu".